Renjian-buchai/renjian-buchai.github.io/pages/3_projects.md

 An archive of charts for ArcCreate, an emulator for Arcaea meant to accomodate fanmade charts.

-The intention is to archive each chart at the end of each year, after that year's ACC (ArcCreate Charting Competition).
+The intention is to archive each chart at the end of each year, after that year\'s ACC (ArcCreate Charting Competition).

 Meanwhile, the information within the charts are stored in an sqlite .db for future use, in case anyone wants to analyse the trends in the files.